Stu042/HotelApi/HotelApi/ReadMe.md

 ### Endpoints

 - Find a hotel based on its name
-    - FindHotel
+    - Endpoint: FindHotel
     - input
         - string name
     - return
         - hotels uint id
 - Find available rooms between two dates for a given number of people
+    - Endpoint: FindRoom
-    - Note, no requirement for how people are grouped in rooms
+    - Note, no requirement for how people are grouped in rooms, **assuming** its a group that will fit into one room.
     - input
         - uint peopleCount
         - date from